Ernest Augustus, King of Hanover: Military commander

 In early 1803, the Duke of York appointed Ernest as commander of the Severn District, in charge of the forces in and around the Severn Estuary.
-When war with France broke out again after the Peace of Amiens, Frederick appointed Ernest to the more important Southwest District, comprising Hampshire, Dorset and Wiltshire.
+When Britain declared war on France a year after the Treaty of Amiens was signed, Frederick appointed Ernest to the more important South-West District, comprising Hampshire, Dorset and Wiltshire.
 Though Ernest would have preferred command of the King's German Legion, composed mostly of expatriates from French-occupied Hanover, he accepted the post.
 The Duke of Cumberland increased the defences on the South Coast, especially around the town of Weymouth, where his father often spent time in the summer.

 The Acts of Union 1800 had given Ireland representation in Parliament, but existing law prevented Irish Catholics from serving there because of their religion.
-"Catholic emancipation" was a major political issue of the first years of the 19th century.
+Catholic emancipation was a major political issue of the first years of the 19th century.
 The Duke of Cumberland was a strong opponent of giving political rights to Catholics, believing that emancipation would be a violation of the King's Coronation Oath to uphold Anglicanism and spoke out in the House of Lords against emancipation.
 Protestant Irish organisations supported the Duke; he was elected Chancellor of the University of Dublin in 1805 and Grand Master of the Orange Lodges two years later.

-The Duke repeatedly sought a post with Allied forces fighting against France, but was sent to the Continent only as an observer.
-In 1807, he advocated sending British troops to join the Prussians and Swedes in attacking the French at Stralsund (today, in northeastern Germany).
-The Grenville government refused to send forces.
-Shortly afterwards, the government fell and the new prime minister, the Duke of Portland, agreed to send Ernest with 20,000 troops.
-However, they were sent too late: the French defeated Prussia and Sweden at the Battle of Stralsund before Ernest and his forces could reach the town.
-Ernest was promoted to full general of the army in 1808, backdated to 1805.
+The Duke repeatedly sought a post with Coalition forces fighting against France, but was sent to the Continent only as an observer.
+In 1807, he advocated sending British troops to prevent the French and their allies from capturing the Swedish-held city of Stralsund.
+The Grenville ministry refused to send any troops; shortly afterwards, the ministry fell and the new prime minister William Cavendish-Bentinck, 3rd Duke of Portland agreed to send Ernest with 20,000 troops.
+However, they were sent too late, as a French-led army captured Stralsund from the Swedish before Ernest and his troops could reach the city.
+Ernest was promoted to general in the British Army in 1808, backdated to 1805.